 Beaches in Melbourne city

-If you’re staying in Melbourne city and want to go to the beach, all of these beaches are fairly easily accessible by public transport.
+If you’re staying in Melbourne city or surrounding suburbs and want to go to the beach, all of these beaches are fairly easily accessible by public transport.

 1. St Kilda